 Setting the MaximumCreditThreshold (maximum credit that can be added)

 The Smart Meter sends a Response to the DCC.
 The DCC receives the Response and sends a Service Response (SRV 2.1) to the Supplier.

+For SMETS1 Devices, Section 18 of the S1SR sets out device specific behaviours that are applicable if a SMETS1 ESME or GSME displays behaviour alternative to SMETS2+ Devices.

 Prepayment Alerts

 Prepayment allows Energy Consumers to pay for energy on demand, rather than in arrears.
 The Smart Meter maintains a balance of credit available for consumption.
 This balance is determined by previous payments, the rate of energy consumption and the Tariff, plus any Time-Based Debt Recovery, Payment Based Debt Recovery or Standing Charges.